VergeIO: Depth-Aware Eye Interaction on Glasses: Abstract

 \section{Abstract}

-There is growing industry interest in creating unobtrusive designs for electrooculography (EOG) sensing of eye gestures on glasses (e.g. JINS MEME and Apple eyewear).
-We present {\sysname}, the first EOG-based glasses that enables depth-aware eye interaction using vergence with an optimized electrode layout and novel smart glass prototype.
-It can distinguish between four and six depth-based eye gestures with 83–98\% accuracy using personalized models in a user study across 11 users and 1,320 gesture instances.
-It generalizes to unseen users with an accuracy of 80–98\% without any calibration.
+There is growing industry interest in unobtrusive designs for electrooculography (EOG) sensing of eye gestures on glasses (e.g. JINS MEME and Apple eyewear).
+We present {\sysname}, an EOG-based glasses \orange{system} that enables depth-aware eye interaction \orange{by sensing vergence} with a \orange{glasses-compatible electrode layout} and smart glass prototype.
+It can distinguish between four depth-based eye gestures with 97\% accuracy on unseen users without any calibration in a user study across 20 users and 1,520 gesture instances.
 To reduce false detections, we incorporate a motion artifact detection pipeline and a preamble-based activation scheme.
-The system uses dry sensors without any adhesives or gel, and operates in real time with 3~mW power consumption by the sensing front-end, making it suitable for always-on sensing.
+The system uses dry sensors without any adhesives or gel and operates in real time with 3~mW power consumption by the analog sensing front-end.